bhupendra-25bai10468/ai-ml-project/README.md

 └── calories-tracker/
     ├── main.py
     └── logic.py

 ```

 ---

 ## ⚠️ Important Notes

-You should enter positive and valid numbers into the appropriate fields to ensure the calculation of your daily caloric intake is accurate prior to adding items, this app will not save any of your data permanently (session-based tracking only).
+You should enter positive and valid numbers into the appropriate fields to ensure the calculation of your daily caloric intake is accurate and it will not save any of your data.

 ---

-## 🔮 Future Improvements

-* Adding a database to support storing history
-* Adding visual charts to help track calories
-* Including a built-in database of foods
-* Transitioning to a web or mobile app format

----

-## 📚 Learning Outcomes
+## 📚 Concepts Used

-* Learned GUI development using Tkinter
-* Improved understanding of Python modules and functions
+* Functions
+* Conditional statements
+* Loops
+* Dictionaries
+* Input validation
-* Practiced separating logic and UI for better code structure
+* Modular programming (separating logic and main files)
-* Gained experience in real-world problem solving

 ---